 Not into the sports side?
 That’s cool, too!
 For the absolute steal of £45, social membership gives you discounted access to all that LSE Rowing socials have to offer.
 Our social members are integral to the club; often dedicated attendees of our weekly Wednesday pre-drinks (before Sway), as well as our infamous club dinners on Brick Lane, and club-wide costume socials for AU events such as Carol.
 You will also gain access to all our trips!

 You’ll also have to buy Athletics Union (AU) membership, about £7.50, on top of either of these membership options - this makes you part of the wider sporting community at LSE.

 Following the Give It A Go period, we settle into a busy but social and rewarding schedule.
 The layout of the week tends to look different, dependent on Squads - it’s flexible and totally up to your commitment level.

-In addition to our training camp in Michaelmas Term Reading Week, we also compete in a number of competitions each term - either in London or elsewhere in the UK.
+In addition to our training camp in Michaelmas Term Reading Week, we also compete in a number of competitions each term - either in London or elsewhere in the UK - such as BUCS and Head of the River.
 These are usually on the weekend and are always followed by a well-earned post-race pint!

-Other highlights of the year include AU Ball, AU Carol, and our overseas trip - previous destinations have included Budapest, Amsterdam and Toulouse.
+Other highlights of the year include AU Ball, AU Carol, and our overseas trip - previous destinations have included Budapest, Amsterdam, Toulouse and Porto